slash4-de/openstack/source/day3.rst

 Container is a form of object storage because it consists of  data as well as metadata that is related to the stored data.

-Now roll up your sleeves to create a container.
+Let's jump into it and create a container.

 Create a container
 =============

+	a.
 Goto the 'Containers' option under 'Object Store' on the left.

+	b.
 Click Create Container.

+	c.
 In the Create Container dialog box, enter a name for the container, and then click Create Container.

 You have successfully created a container.